Manas-Nagelia/Blockchain/README.md

 Possible Updates:

-Implement a proof-of-stake system
+- Implement a proof-of-stake system
-Improve the security
+- Improve the security
-Implement a GUI
+- Implement a GUI
-Improve the overall logic
+- Improve the overall logic

+To install this, use `yarn install`